Lower Facelift or Jowl Lift

 Deciding to have surgery is a big decision.
 We are here to chat; please give us a call and we can answer any initial questions.

-A consultation in our Harley street, London or Wimbledon clinic will give you more comprehensive information and allow our expert plastic surgeon to talk about what you are hoping to achieve.
 We will sit down with you and discuss your goals, any timelines you may have and answer your questions, show you before and after photos of a lower facelift or jowl lift and develop a plan that's right for you.
-Contact us today on 0204 5514892 or fill in the contact form.

-Medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 2 May, 2024.
+Medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 2 April, 2026.